GeoscienceAustralia/anuga_core/README.rst

 Documentation
 -------------

-AnuGA documentation is available in the doc folder.
+ANUGA documentation is available in the doc folder.
 In particular the `user_manual <https://github.com/GeoscienceAustralia/anuga_core/raw/master/doc/anuga_user_manual.pdf>`_

 Also helpful information is available noline at